 Research shows that teens report engaging in less risky behavior when there is a formal agreement to establish driving boundaries.
 Visit AAA.com for a sample agreement and other information to help parents and teens navigate the learning-to-drive process.

 3. Prepare with practice

 Plan to log at least 100 hours of driving practice with your teen before letting them drive solo.
 Expose them to different situations while driving together – night and day, freeways and gravel roads, sunny days and wet weather – to increase their experience.

 Show your teen that you take driving as seriously as you expect them to.
 Avoid speeding and distractions.
 Always wear your seat belt.
 Obey traffic laws.
 Never drive impaired.

 Talk with your agent about adjusting your policies:

 - Consider increasing deductibles.
 A deductible is the portion you pay out of your own pocket if you have to file a claim.
 Higher deductibles generally equal lower premium costs.

 - Check for discounts.
 Ask about discounts for good students or teens who complete safe driving courses.
 You may also be able to save money by combining your auto and homeowners policies with a single insurer.

 - Choose safety over speed.
 When shopping for a car for your teen driver, avoid cars with high horsepower.
 Consider heavier vehicles with electronic stability control, which is mandatory for vehicles since the 2012 model year.

-For more information about keeping your teen driver safe and their auto insurance, talk to your AAA Insurance agent or visit your AAA Service Center.
+For more information about keeping your teen driver safe and their auto insurance, talk to your AAA Insurance Agent or visit your AAA Service Center.
 Learn more at AAA.com/insurance .